opentdf/platform/docs/configuration.md

 - `port`: The port number for the database.
 - `user`: The username for the database.
 - `password`: The password for the database.
+- `sslmode`: The ssl mode for the database.

 Example: